lzwjava/blog-source/resume.md

 * Attended Stanford CS231n course, "Deep Learning for Computer Vision."
 Completed some books, including "Programming PyTorch for Deep Learning" and "Neural Networks and Deep Learning."
 * Devoted time to review approximately 20 influential research papers within the field, covering topics such as transformers, dropout techniques, recurrent neural networks, convolutional neural networks, seq2seq models, and LSTMs.
-* Implemented and trained neural networks from scratch using both NumPy and PyTorch frameworks, with a focus on applications like handwritten digit recognition, visual object recognition, large language models, artistic style transfer.
+* Implemented and trained neural networks from scratch using both NumPy and PyTorch frameworks, with a focus on applications like handwritten digit recognition, visual object recognition, large language models, and artistic style transfer.
 * Built a Deep Learning computer with Nvidia GPU and trained neural networks with it.
-* Please check the below section of machine learning projects.
+* Please check the below section on machine learning projects.

 ### Farben & HSBC Bank, Full Stack Engineer, 2022.11 - 2023.07
 * HSBC Bank is one of the largest banking and financial services institutions in the world.
 PayMe, an HSBC mobile payment service catering to Hong Kong residents with local phone numbers and banking services, boasted around 2.9 million active users as of November 2022.